Ayimany/motor-output-calculator/README.md

 The program takes in a set of parameters through the command line, each with a key and a value.
 Each key will affect the output of the program, for example:

-`TGT:PO#3 IC:25A EFF:90% PF:0.9 IV:11.6`
+`i:40 v:12 eff:1 rpm:6000`

 Here, we have specified the following:

-- `TGT`: The target value which we want to calculate (3 Phase Power Output)
-- `EFF`: The motor's efficiency
+- `i`: The applied current
-- `PF`: The power factor
+- `v`: The applied voltage
-- `IC`: The input current
+- `eff`: The efficiency of the motor
-- `IV`: The input voltage
+- `rpm`: The RPM of the motor

-These will be run through a set of equations and formulae accoring to the target.
+These will be run through a set of equations and formulae according to the target.
-If the target cannot be calculated due to a lack of data, the program will not generate any output. \
+If the target cannot be calculated due to a lack of data, the program will not generate any meaningful output. \

 The output will be resolved in one of two ways: